Magnetism and Metallicity in Moir\'e Transition Metal Dichalcogenides

-{\it Conclusions and outlook.} In this paper we have investigated the full magnetic field dependence of the metal-insulator and magnetic field phase diagram of the moir{\'e} Hubbard model (two dimensional triangular lattice Hubbard model with $xy$-magnetic anisotropy and nontrivial hopping phase).
+{\it Conclusions and outlook.} In this paper we have investigated the full Zeeman magnetic field dependence of the metal-insulator and magnetic field phase diagram of the moir{\'e} Hubbard model (two dimensional triangular lattice Hubbard model with $xy$-magnetic anisotropy and nontrivial hopping phase).
+Our focus on the Zeeman (spin) coupling is motivated by the large g-factor and still not moderate lattice parameters available in current moir{\'e} systems.
+Future work will address the orbital effects of the field.
 Our results refine, extend and generalize the important early work of Laloux and Georges on the infinite dimensional Hubbard model \cite{Laloux94}.
 Our comparison of single-site and cluster dynamical mean-field approximations confirms that once magnetic ordering is allowed for, the single-site approximation provides a reasonably accurate solution even though the model is two-dimensional and that the VDAT method provides an extremely computationally efficient and highly accurate solution for ground state properties.
 Within this approximation we generally find, for both nested and non-nested cases, that at $T=0$, the $B=0$ magnetic order and insulating behavior persists over the entire $B>0$ field range until the system becomes fully polarized, with the order parameter and transition temperature being gradually reduced by the spin canting.
 Metallic behavior is only found at nonzero temperatures for magnetic fields that suppress the magnetically ordered state to lower temperatures but are too weak to yield a fully spin-polarized state.
 Our results may be qualitatively compared to recent experiments on twisted WSe$_2$ which indicate that as the field is increased from zero the half filled material undergoes an insulator to metal transition at a field of about 2T, and becomes a fully polarized insulator at a field of $\approx 30$T \cite{Ghiotto23}.
 A precise comparison is difficult because the bandwidth cannot be unambiguously determined, but estimates from band theory \cite{Wang2020} and quantum oscillation measurements on a sample with a Moire lattice constant of $6.3$nm suggest at low hole density a mass of $\approx 0.4$m$_\text{e}$ implying $t\approx 2$meV.
 Use of the band theory $g$-factor $\approx 6$ and $U/t=4$ would then lead to a fully polarized state at about $30T$, consistent with experiment.
 However, the wide field range yielding metallic behavior is inconsistent with the theory.
-Whether this calls for a multi-orbital or non-local interaction extension of the MHM (analogously to an extended Hubbard model, see, e.g., \cite{Gneist2022,Zhou2022}) is to be clarified by future studies, as well as the role of superconductivity \cite{Belanger2022,Klebl2023} and its connection to experiments.
+Whether this calls for a multi-orbital or non-local interaction extension of the MHM (analogously to an extended Hubbard model, see, e.g., \cite{Gneist2022,Zhou2022,Mazza2022}) is to be clarified by future studies, as well as the role of superconductivity \cite{Belanger2022,Klebl2023,Wu2023} and its connection to experiments.